rspamd/rspamd.com/doc/configuration/logging.md

 	$time_virtual virtual, dns req: $dns_req
 	EOD

 Newlines are replaced with spaces.
 Both text and variables are supported in the log format line.
 Each variable can have an optional `if_` prefix, which will log only if it is triggered.
-Moreover, each variable can have an optional body value, where `$` is replaced with the variable value (as many times as it is found in the body, e.g. `$var{$$$$}` will be replaced with the variable's name repeated 4 times).
+Moreover, each variable can have an optional body value, where `$` is replaced with the variable value (as many times as it is found in the body, e.g. `$if_var{$$$$}` will be replaced with the variable's name repeated 4 times).

 Rspamd supports the following variables: